 How do I Get an Overtired Baby to Sleep?

 If you’ve missed your baby’s sleep cues, and he’s gotten overtired, it’s time to settle him and get him to sleep ASAP.
 Plenty of sleep problems can come from a baby being overtired, including early wakings, fussiness, poor feeds, and short naps.

 The 5S’s are a great way to calm your overtired/fussy baby and get him to sleep:

 - Swaddle: Swaddling a baby creates a tight, cozy feel and can help keep an overtired baby’s limbs from getting too jerky.
 Swaddling can help babies sleep longer and sounder.
-Make sure you know when to stop swaddling your baby as well.
+Follow these tips if you think your newborn hates a swaddle and also make sure you know when to stop swaddling your baby as well.

 - Side or Stomach: Holding a baby on his side or stomach can help soothe him and help him calm down before placing him in his crib.
 The back is the safest sleep option for babies, but you can hold your baby on his side or stomach before placing him in his crib on his back.